laiso/hotwire-example-template/README.md

 /buildings/new` submission, encoding all current values into the URL, forwarding those query parameter encoded values to the `Building` instance, then re-rendering the page

+## Select + Fetched data + Turbo Frame

+* Preserve state (like focus and scroll depth) by scoping the submission to a `<turbo-frame>` element that wraps the State `<select>`

+There are several ways to navigate the frame, including retrieving the `<turbo-frame>` instance and updating the `[src]` attribute from JavaScript.

+In this example's case, we'll programmatically click a visually hidden `<input type="submit">` element to navigate the `<select>` element's ancestor `<form>`.
+We get to render all the concrete details like the path and the frame ID, while still relying on the browser's built-in form field encoding mechanisms to transform the currently selected `<option>` value to a query parameter.